peteribanks/oTree/README.md

 # oTree

-oTree is a framework based on Python and Django that lets you build:
+oTree is a Python framework that lets you build:

 - Multiplayer strategy games, like the prisoner's dilemma, public goods game, and auctions
 - Controlled behavioral experiments in economics, psychology, and related fields